didier-durand/AgentEvolver/docs/guidelines/task_manager.md

-To evolve a agent in your own environment data-driven, the first step is to collect the training data that maps the agent abilities which suit your needs.
+To evolve an agent in a data-driven manner within your own environment, the first step is to collect training data that maps the agent's abilities to your requirements.

 Task Manager provides the training data for AgentEvolver.
-It is responsible for
+It is responsible for:

-- Exploring an unknown environment, profiling the potential tasks,
+- Exploring unknown environments and profiling potential tasks,
-- Discovering new synthetic tasks, understanding the requirements of users,
+- Discovering new synthetic tasks and capturing user requirements,
-- Curating the training tasks, scheduling the quality and quantity.
+- Curating training tasks and managing their quality and quantity,
-- Providing built-in synthetic reward as fallback.
+- Providing a built-in synthetic reward mechanism as a fallback.

-In this section, we will introduce the Task Manager and show you how to efficiently collect proper training data for your agent training, as well as the detailed configuration of Environment Profiling, Task Derivation, and Curation strategies.
+In this section, we introduce Task Manager and explain how to efficiently collect appropriate training data for agent training, including the configuration of Environment Profiling, Task Derivation, and Task Curation strategies.

 ## Collect Your First Training Data

-To collect your training data, there are 4 things to do:
+To collect your training data, perform the following four steps:

-1. Adopt your environment to Environment Service, which is supposed to be done in the previous section.
+1. Integrate your environment with Environment Service (as described in the previous section).
 2. Profile the environment.
-3. Configure the strategies to be used, as well as their parameters.
+3. Configure the strategies to be applied, including their parameters.
-4. Run the Task Manager and collect the training data.
+4. Execute Task Manager and collect the training data.

-### 1. Adopt the environment
+### 1. Adopt the Environment

-Suppose you have already adopted your environment to Environment Service.
-If not, please refer to the previous section.
+Assume the environment has already been integrated with Environment Service.
+If not, please refer to the previous section for setup instructions.

 ### 2. Profile the Environment

-Task Manager needs not only the API documents, but also the concepts in the environment.
-For example, in a file system, APIs provide the file operations, the types of files and their formats, however, cannot be described in the API documents, which is the concepts we call in the environment.
+Task Manager requires not only the API specifications but also conceptual knowledge of the environment.
+For example, in a file system, APIs define file operations, but they do not capture high-level concepts such as file types or formats.
+These conceptual elements must be explicitly represented.

-We introduce Environment Profile to collect the concepts.
-A environment profile is a JSON file that describes the *Entity*, *Attribute*, and *Operation* in the environment.
+We introduce the **Environment Profile** to capture these concepts.
+An Environment Profile is a JSON file that specifies *Entity*, *Attribute*, and *Operation* definitions for the environment.

-- Entity: An entity represents a fundamental object in the environment.
-It is the target of interactions and can usually be created, modified, or deleted.
+- **Entity**: Represents a core object in the environment.
+Entities are the targets of interaction and can typically be created, modified, or deleted.
-- Attribute: Attributes describe the properties or metadata of an entity.
-They provide additional information that defines the state or identity of the entity but are not themselves executable actions.
+- **Attribute**: Defines descriptive properties or metadata of an entity.
+Attributes provide contextual information but are not executable actions.
-- Operation: Operations define the actions that can be applied to an entity.
-They represent the functional capabilities available in the environment and are often aligned with API calls.
+- **Operation**: Specifies the actions that can be performed on an entity.
+Operations represent the functional capabilities of the environment and are often aligned with API calls.

-Besides, we also define the task preference in the environment profile, which is used to control the style of the tasks.
+Additionally, the Environment Profile defines **task preferences**, which control the style and scope of the generated tasks.

-A basic environment profile is shown below.
+A basic Environment Profile example is shown below:

 ```json
 {